 If you are an inmate, we may release protected health information about you to a correctional institution where you are incarcerated or to law enforcement officials in certain situations such as where the information is necessary for your treatment, health or safety, or the health or safety of others.

 Finally, we may disclose protected health information for national security and intelligence activities and for the provision of protective services to the President of the United States and other officials or foreign heads of state.

-Our Business Associates We sometimes work with outside individuals and businesses that help us operate our business successfully.
+We sometimes work with outside individuals and businesses that help us operate our business successfully.
 We may disclose your health information to these business associates so that they can perform the tasks that we hire them to do.
 Our business associates must promise that they will respect the confidentiality of your personal and identifiable health information.

-Disclosures to Persons Assisting in Your Care or Payment
+Disclosures to Persons Assisting in Your Care or Payment for Your Care

-Appointment Reminders We may use and disclose medical information to contact you as a reminder that you have an appointment or that you should schedule an appointment.
+We may use and disclose medical information to contact you as a reminder that you have an appointment or that you should schedule an appointment.

-Treatment Alternatives We may use and disclose your personal health information in order to tell you about or recommend possible treatment options, alternatives or health-related services that may be of interest to you.
+We may use and disclose your personal health information in order to tell you about or recommend possible treatment options, alternatives or health-related services that may be of interest to you.

 OTHER USES AND DISCLOSURES OF PERSONAL INFORMATION

 We are required to obtain written authorization from you for any other uses and disclosures of medical information other than those described above.
 If you provide us with such permission, you may revoke that permission, in writing, at any time.
 If you revoke your permission, we will no longer use or disclose personal information about you for the reasons covered by your written authorization, except to the extent we have already relied on your original permission.